- Easy to just pick up and use

 The lens – it has an F2.8 aperture – does a fair job at attracting enough light in reasonably lit scenarios.
 It can focus on items as little as 4-inches away, though it takes a second or two for the auto focus to hone it on its subjects.
 However, the Bloggie Touch struggles to produce a solid image in low light scenarios.
 Checkout the videos below comparing the iPhone 3gs’ camera to the Bloggie Touch.
 By no means is it a 1 to 1 comparison given the iPhone’s lower rez camera, but it provides some context nonetheless.

 To get more mileage out of the built-in storage, Sony allows you to lower the resolution of the video to 720p at 60fps or 30fps – the lowest setting will extend recording times by up to 120 minutes.
 I tested the MHS-TS10/s, which contains just 4GB of storage and found that it sufficed since it was easy enough to transfer images to my Macbook Pro.
 There is no expansion slot in the event you run out of space, which for world travelers could be a serious deal breaker.
+This limited internal memory feature can be frustrating in certain circumstances, so make sure to evaluate what you’ll use this for and if the limited internal flash memory will cause issues or not.
+There’s also the MHS-TS20 which has double the internal memory (8GB), and also has a touch screen, shutter speeds of 1/30-1/4000 with an Exmor CMOS Sensor (1/2.5 type), and image stabilization.

 There are a variety of built-in uploading options in the Bloggie Touch that allow you to instantly tag and share photos/videos with Facebook, YouTube and other services once you plug the camcorder into your computer.
 However, iMovie on my Macbook Pro took issue with importing the Bloggie Touch’s movies directly into the application requiring me to manually drag the files onto my computer’s hard drive – the Bloggie Touch mounts as a mass storage drive dividing up stills and videos into two mounted drives.